 It may occasionally be necessary to schedule a faculty member to teach more than the maximum credit or contact hours normally assigned.
-For complete information, see the faculty loading procedure, TCL Procedure 3-1-301.1 described previously.
+For reference, the previous faculty loading procedure was TCL Procedure 3-1-301.1.

-Faculty Performance Management System (FPMS) TCL PROCEDURE 6-1-601.13
+Faculty Performance Management System (FPMS)